ZiggyCreatures/FusionCache/docs/Events.md

 As you can see lower level events may delve into the internals of how FusionCache **currently** works.

 Also note that newer locking implementations may be possible in the future (I'm actually trying them out) so lower level events may even change one day.

-Here's a non comprehensive list of the available events:

-- **Hit**: when a value was in the cache (there's also a flag to indicate if the data was stale or not)
-- **Miss**: when a value was not in the cache
-- **Remove**: when an entry has been removed
-- **Eviction**: when an eviction occurred, along with the reason (only for the memory layer)
-- **FailSafeActivation**: when the fail-safe mechanism kicked in

-There are more, and you easily discover them with code completion by just typing `cache.Events.` or `cache.Events.Memory` / `cache.Events.Distributed` in your code editor.

 ## :construction_worker: Safe execution